stasm/webapp-langpacks/webapp-langpacks.markdown

       }
     });

-    Q. How do we handle changes in available languages that happen during app's runtime?
+  1. How do we handle changes in available languages that happen during app's runtime?
 Can an open app dynamically react to them?
-Should there be an `availablelanguageschange` event and which object should emit it (`navigator.mozApps`?)?
+Should there be an `availablelanguageschange` event and which object should emit it (`navigator.mozApps`? `document`?)?
 Can l10n.js listen to events about other apps being installed/uninstalled and react if the app in question is a langpack?

-    NB.
-An alternative approach would be to create a new native API, e.g.
+  2. An alternative approach would be to create a new native API, e.g.
      `navigator.mozLanguageSupport.get(appOrigin)`.
 The idea is that additional
      locales for an appOrigin are stored by the navigator, not the app itself.
      This API could be then used to emit the `availablelanguageschange` events as well as provide methods for resource fetching (instead of the app: protocol approach described below).